awillig/dcp-vardis/dcp-vardis-project/specification/dcp-changelog.md

 ## Changes for Version 1.3

+### Changes in `dcp-datatypes.md`

+- Renamed some operations on queues, removed some unused ones

 ### Changes in `dcp-srp.md`

 - Now queueing mode `BP_QMODE_ONCE` is used for SRP, to help